SumitM0432/Malicious-Webpage-Classifier/README.md

   * dataset.txt - Link to download the dataset and paste it into the input folder

 - **deployment**: Contains the deployment code for the project
+  * config_loader.py - code to ingest the configs in the files
   * deployment.py - deployment code on localhost using PyWebIO and Flask

 - **output/encoders and scalers**: Contains all the saved Label Encoder and Standard Scaler files for preprocessing </br>